Find Affordable College Courses

 Moscow, ID

-University of Idaho landed the #8 spot in the 2023 rankings for the best value bachelor’s degree civil engineering programs.
-Located in the town of Moscow, U of I is a public school with a large student population.
+With a ranking of #8, University of Idaho did quite well on this year’s best value schools for civil engineering students working on their bachelor’s degree.
+Located in the town of Moscow, U of I is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at U of I are $27,576 per year.
 While working on their Bachelor's Degree, civil eng majors at U of I accumulate an average of around $23,576 in student debt.